 As if you weren’t aware by now from repeated viewings, Groundhog Day’s story of a bitter TV weatherman waking up to the same cold February morning, in the same small Pennsylvania town of Punxsutawney, hearing the same Sonny & Cher song, managed to be both funny and profound.
+On the 25th anniversary of its release, here are some things you might not have known about Harold Ramis's comedy classic.

 1. TOM HANKS AND MICHAEL KEATON TURNED DOWN PLAYING PHIL.